tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step5_components_object.md

 The OpenAPI specification doesn't attempt to document how to model JSON schemas.
 This would be redundant with what's already documented in the [JSON Schema](http://json-schema.org/) site, and outside of the scope of the OpenAPI spec.
 Therefore you might need to consult [JSON Schema](http://json-schema.org) for more details.
 (One other helpful tutorial is [Advanced Data](http://apihandyman.io/writing-openapi-swagger-specification-tutorial-part-4-advanced-data-modeling/) from API Handyman.)

-To describe your JSON objects, you might use the following keywords:
+To describe your JSON objects, you might use the following identifiers:

 * `title`
 * `multipleOf`